fonoster/routr/docs/guides/routr-as-asterisk-frontend.md

 ## Configuration Overview

-With a fresh installation of **Routr**, you will have most of the configuration you need to follow this tutorial.
+With a fresh installation of **Routr**, you have most of the configuration you need to follow this tutorial.
 We, however, need to make some minor changes to configuration files to run our scenario.

-The first file we will examine and change is `config/peers.yml`.
-Make note of the username and secret for the Peer "ast" since we will be using this to configure Asterisk.
+The first file we need to examine and change is `config/peers.yml`.
+Make a note of the username and secret for the Peer "ast" since we are using this to configure Asterisk.
 Also, search for the field `spec.device` and change it to match the Agents domain(`sip.local`).
-The file now will look similar to this:
+The file now looks similar to this:

 `config/peers.yml`